omgitstom/stealthisrepo/factpack.md

 *Measuring performance ensures accountability and aligns efforts toward business objectives.*

 - How are corporate performance and business objectives evaluated?
-- How are goals set, and what happens if they are not met?
+- How are goals set, and what happens if they are unmet?
 - How are individual and team performances assessed?
 - What metrics are used for team or individual evaluation?
-- How do performance metrics align with corporate goals?
+- How do performance metrics align with company goals?

 ## Product & Technology